ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/pagination_page.rst

 total_pages
 ===========

-The total number of pages of channel entries or comments you have.
+The total number of pages you have.

 ::